 Once these responses are updated in each customer’s CDP profile, you’ll have an even greater understanding of what works and needs adjustment in your overarching strategy.

-Mastering customer-centric marketing with a pure-play CDP
+Mastering customer-centric marketing with a pure-play customer data platform

-First and foremost, you need leadership to provide your team (and all others within your organization) with the proper martech investments that allow you develop a customer-focused strategy.
+First, you need leadership to provide your team (and all others within your organization) with the proper martech investments that allow you develop a customer-focused strategy.

 An eConsultancy and Google survey shows exactly why first-party data has become the quintessential resource for brands looking to build customer-centric cultures today:

 - 92% of the top marketers said it’s “critical to their growth” to regularly investigate first-party data and discover what customers think about their brands.

 - Leading businesses are 72% more likely than the non-leading brands to strongly agree that improving first-party data quality and quantity is crucial.

 - 57% of marketing leaders indicated first-party data secured through owned channels is the key to being a truly data-driven organization.